abbgrade/PropertyInspector/Readme.md

 ## License

-This is free software and it is provided under MIT license, that is distributed with this package.
+This is free software and it is provided under MIT license that is distributed with this package.

 ## Contribution & Support